 Which explains every post you see on the Boufe’s location tag on Instagram.

 The thing is – Boufe ISN’T just popular for their galaxy cakes.
 Because if it was, we could simply conclude they got lucky.

 Instead, the galaxy cake is merely one in a string of food concepts Boufe has created that has attracted the attention of both regular consumers and influencers with thousands of followers.
-I mean, look at their twilight drink:
+I mean, look at her genuine delight at her twilight drink: